gregdp/modelz/README.md

-\* On Windows, you may use the Chimera python, e.g.:

-6. [path to Chimera]/bin/python install.py [path to Chimera]
+\* On Windows, you may use the Chimera python, e.g. [path to Chimera]/bin/python install.py [path to Chimera]